jtm2021/Calculator/README.md

     - Users can input a decimal point but the code prevent users to input more than one decimal point at a time.

     - The negative symbol is deactivated when the display is empty.
 Users can only convert a value to negative once there is number input.

+    - Using backspace key deletes recent input.
+If number input is empty, pressing the backspace again will eventually delete previous calculations and clears the whole calculator output display.